DLR-RM/rafcon-task-planner-plugin/pages/documentation/Planner.md

 To prepare the Fast-Forward Planning System, the following steps have to be executed:

 1. Download the system [FF-Page](https://fai.cs.uni-saarland.de/hoffmann/ff.html), [direct download Link](https://fai.cs.uni-saarland.de/hoffmann/ff/FF-v2.3.tgz)
-2. Extract the system and make it.
+2. Extract the Planning System and make it.
-3. Add the path of the system to the PATH variable, to make the "ff" command available in the terminal.
+3. Add the path of the Planning System to the PATH variable, to make the "ff" command available in the terminal.

 Now it should work.